 Interested in copyright discussion, discourse, legislation, applications to academe...and more?
 Sample a few of the blogs and news sites listed below, for current news of more general copyright concerns.
 Use RSS feeds for alerts so you can quickly browse news items as they happen!

-The Hot Topic 7 1/2-year saga continues on the Google Book Settlement/Amended Settlement Agreement.
+The 8 1/2-year saga of Google Book Settlement/Amended Settlement Agreement nears its end.

 Once on opposing sides, the American publishers and Google have come to terms in this long-running case, with the Association of American Publisers and Google acknowledging the rights & interest of copyright holders and allowing American publishers to remove their copyrighted books and journals or to decide to make them available for continued sales.
 No financial details were revealed.
 Google agreed to provide access to copyrighted books and journals in the Google Library Project for publishers that choose not to opt out, thereby increasing ebook access.
 Snippets of books will remain in the Google book search resutls.
 The book digitization project, however, is still in litigation with authors and Google.